neo-framework/neo/README.md

 ### Request & Response

-You have access to `Request` and `Response` objects inside the controller class via `$this->request` and `$this->response` properties.
+You have access to `Request` and `Response` objects inside the controller class via
+`$this->request` and `$this->response` properties.

-Neo uses [klein.php](https://github.com/klein/klein.php) as a router back-end, so you have to refer to the corresponding [API reference](https://github.com/klein/klein.php#api) to learn what you can do said request and response.
+Neo uses [klein.php](https://github.com/klein/klein.php) as a router back-end, so you have to refer to the corresponding [API reference](https://github.com/klein/klein.php#api) to learn what you can do with said request and response.

 ## Controller